QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

 This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version (TO BE DISCUSSED AT WG1 MEETING)

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of